Inert gas asphyxiation: Slaughter

 Controlled atmosphere killing (CAK) or controlled atmosphere stunning (CAS) is a method for slaughtering or stunning animals such as swine, poultry, or cane toads by placing the animals in a container in which the atmosphere lacks oxygen and consists of an asphyxiant gas (one or more of argon, nitrogen or carbon dioxide), causing the animals to lose consciousness.
 Argon and nitrogen are important components of a gassing process which seem to cause no pain in some species, and for this reason many consider some types of controlled atmosphere killing more humane than other methods of killing.
-Others species such as pigs show aversion to highly concentrated nitrogen and argon.
+Other species, such as pigs, show aversion to highly concentrated nitrogen and argon.
 Most animals are stunned by carbon dioxide.

 If carbon dioxide is used, controlled atmosphere killing is not the same as inert gas asphyxia, because carbon dioxide at high concentrations (above 5%) is not biologically inert, but rather is toxic and also produces initial distress in some animal species.
 The addition of toxic carbon dioxide to hypoxic atmospheres used in slaughter without animal distress is a complex and highly species-specific matter, which also depends on the concentration of carbon dioxide.